I’m Tom Hardison

 Being a leader at HP was a tremendous opportunity to experience the challenges of growth and change.

-The growth I experienced there and in the following years studying leadership instilled a fire in me to help organizations cultivate collective leadership mastery to face and overcome the hurdles they encounter.
+The growth I experienced there and in the following years studying leadership instilled a fire in me to help organizations cultivate generative leadership mastery to face and overcome the hurdles they encounter.

 Helping leaders and teams scale and thrive